iamalbert/blog/source/_posts/java-function.md

 add("foo"s, "bar"s); // returns string("foobar")
 ```

-But in Java you simply can't do so. **Compiler is unable to infer the type of lambda expression**, which must be specified during declaration.
-This is the only case where a value is not convertible to `Object`, even `var` does not work.
+But in Java you simply can't do so. **Compiler is unable to infer the type of lambda expression**.
+It must be specified during declaration.
+This is probably the only case where a value is not convertible to `Object`, even `var` does not work here.

 ```java
 Object add = (x,y) -> x + y;